 A new charity supporting culture in and around Brent

-Brent 2020 will create a new model for supporting culture in the borough, one that actively supports youth development and the participation of as many people as possible in programming.
+Brent 2020 is a new model for supporting culture in the borough, one that actively supports youth development and the participation of as many people as possible in programming.
 This is a model for a collective endeavour - including young ambassadors, Engagement Boards, cultural leaders in schools, volunteers and Community Advisors.

 Metroland Culture will continue the work of challenging perceptions of Brent and the power dynamics on which they rest.
 The London Borough of Culture is a once-in-a-generation opportunity to change the status of culture in Brent - altering how the borough is seen and how creativity is supported here.
 Metroland Culture will ensure that opportunity is not missed.